Easy Homemade Marinara Sauce

 For the onions: Yellow or white onions are fine for this recipe.
 Red onions have a much more pungent flavor than their milder counterparts and should be avoided in the sauce.

-How to Make Homemade Marinara Sauce Using All Fresh Tomatoes
+How to Make Homemade Marinara Sauce with Fresh Tomatoes

 How to Make Homemade Marinara Sauce Using All Canned Tomatoes